Longmire (TV series)

-Longmire is an American modern Western crime drama television series that premiered on June 3, 2012 on the A&E network, developed by John Coveny and Hunt Baldwin.
+Longmire is an American neo-Western crime drama television series that premiered on June 3, 2012, on the A&E network, developed by John Coveny and Hunt Baldwin.
 The series is based on the Walt Longmire Mysteries series of novels by Craig Johnson.
-It centers on Walt Longmire, a sheriff in fictional Absaroka County, Wyoming.
+It centers on Walt Longmire, a sheriff in Wyoming.
 He is assisted by staff, friends, and his daughter in investigating major crimes within his jurisdiction.